-- Turkey would return to a single target man, with Sukur leading the line on his own.
-Hami, while deployed as a striker, liked to drop deep and carry the ball forward on the dribble.
-This would enable Turkey to connect the midfield and front line more in attacking transition, added to this Hami would also shoot from distance consistently.
+Turkey would close out their Euro 96 campaign with a return to a single target man, Hakan Sukur, leading the line in what was an altogether more attacking outlook.
+Hami, while deployed as a second striker, often dropped deep to carry the ball forward on the dribble.
+This would enable Turkey to connect the midfield and front line in moments of transition, added to this Hami would also shoot from distance consistently.

-- Tayfun and Orhan gave Turkey an energy in midfield, again to help contribute to their efforts in transition.
+Tayfun and Orhan gave Turkey an energy in midfield, doing their best work in moments of transition.

-- Abdullah remained an important part of the attack play, drifting in from the left wing to help create chances & thread through balls for the strikers.
+Abdullah remained an important part of the attack play, drifting in from the left wing to help create chances and thread through balls for the strikers, showing a level of craft that few others in this Turkey team have displayed at Euro 96.

 WHAT DO THE NUMBERS TELL US?